zenorocha/zenorocha.com/articles/5-lessons-we-learned-adding-dark-mode-to-our-platform.md

 ---
 title: 5 lessons we learned adding dark mode to our platform
-description: "Designing a dark mode version of your app comes with its own challenges.
-In this post, we will share some of the lessons we learned during the implementation of dark mode at WorkOS."
+description: 'Designing a dark mode version of your app comes with its own challenges.
+In this post, we will share some of the lessons we learned during the implementation of dark mode at WorkOS.'
 slug: 5-lessons-we-learned-adding-dark-mode-to-our-platform
 canonical_url: https://workos.com/blog/5-lessons-we-learned-adding-dark-mode-to-our-platform
-date: "2021-08-12"
+date: '2021-08-12'
 ---

 ![Dark mode at WorkOS](/static/img/posts/5-lessons-we-learned-adding-dark-mode-to-our-platform.png)